aoriens/news-service/README.md

 - `last_name` - the last name.
 A string, required.
 - `avatar_url` - the avatar image URL.
 An string, optional.
 - `created_at` - the time the user was created.
 A [UTCTime](#UTCTime), required.
-- `is_admin` - whether the user have administrator permissions.
+- `is_admin` - whether the user has administrator privilege.
 A boolean, required.
 - `secret_token` - the authentication token.
 The field is only output when creating a user, otherwise it is missing.
 A string, optional.